GEO: The new SEO in the age of AI search engines (ChatGPT, Gemini, Perplexity)

 Online visibility is no longer solely determined by Google's search engine results pages (SERPs).
 Since the emergence of ChatGPT, Gemini, and Perplexity, a quiet revolution has taken place: users no longer search for a list of links, they demand an answer.
 This technological shift is profoundly changing the rules of natural referencing as we have known them since 1998.

-I. The shift in research
+I. The shift in search

 For two decades, a website's success depended on its ability to appear in Google's "Top 3."
 This model was based on the indexing of web pages linked by hyperlinks.